-Compulsory items, such as caring for the deceased, transfers of the remains, liaising with the appropriate authorities, organising the death certificate, will be managed by our team.
+Compulsory items, such as caring for the deceased, transferring the remains, liaising with the appropriate authorities, organising the death certificate, will be managed by our team.

 Each funeral is unique and very personal, and it’s always important to remember that what you do or don’t do isn’t a reflection of how much you loved them.

-There are many choices suitable for all budgets, so it’s best to discuss your options with us.
+There are many choices suitable for all budgets, so it’s best to discuss your options with experienced funeral planners like Silver Dove Funerals.
 When you need to plan a funeral in Brisbane, we will be here to help, support and guide you through.